Openslava/vb-tf-onprem-hub-spoke/readme.md

 Via azure portal on respective VM run is possible ro run shell command. or via SSH on Jumpbox thta have public IP e.g. in hub.

-here is list of some of hte usefull commands
+here is list of some of the usefull commands

 ```bash
     # update ubuntu